Donders-Institute/bidscoin/README.md

     If these utilities do not satisfy your needs, then have a look at this more elaborate [reorganize_dicom_files](https://github.com/robertoostenveld/bids-tools/blob/master/doc/reorganize_dicom_files.md) tool.

- 2. **A YAML file with the key-value mapping information**, i.e. a bidsmap.
+ 2. **A YAML file with the key-value mapping information, i.e. a bidsmap**.
 There are two ways to create such a bidsmap.

     The first is if you are a new user and are working from scratch.
 In this case you would start with the `bidstrainer.py` command-line tool (see the *BIDScoiner workflow* diagram and *the bidstrainer* section below).